 - Expose your kids to fun art at City Garden.

-- For a fabulous stay within walking distance of many of the downtown attractions, book a room at the Omni Majestic.
+- For a fabulous stay within walking distance of many of the downtown attractions, book a room at the Hotel Majestic.
 To really spoil yourself, get the Ambassador Suite.

 Sunny Arizona (Tempe, Mesa and Chandler)